 I baked my chickpeas paste and poured olive oil to coat the dumplings.
 I like it even better than the fried dumplings and even tasted fresh.
 Frying in purified butter (ghee) ንጥር ቅቤ is not as bad as it possesses a high smoke point, but using butter might not do justice to the authentic nuance of this traditional dish.

-The perfectly balanced chickpea dumplings (shimbra asa) ሺምብራ አሳ shown on display are scrumptious and fluffy and not heavy owing to their potato and mashed boiled chickpeas fillings lends the dumplings a fresh nuance.
+The perfectly balanced chickpea dumplings (shimbra asa) ሺምብራ አሳ shown on display are scrumptious and fluffy and not heavy owing to their potato fillings.
+The mashed boiled chickpeas fillings lends the dumplings a fresh nuance.

 I socked dried chickpeas overnight, boiled and puréed it in food processor.
 You wouldn’t be caught dead with a store bought jar of chickpeas, if you come this far to do these dumplings.
 What’s wrong with that, you ask?
 Nothing, if you don’t mind sacrificing flavor for convenience.
 Just by adding this freshly made chickpeas puree to the paste, you add complex and nuance to the dumplings.